rao23/CS-126-Final-Project/README.md

 ## ***ADDONS USED:***
-1. I use ofxDatGui to create the dropdown menus and buttons in the window display.
+1. I used ofxDatGui to create the dropdown menus and buttons in the window display.
-2. I also use ofTrueTypeFont to print the result on the window display.
+2. I also used ofTrueTypeFont to print the result on the window display.